gregabbott/chute/README.md

 // DEMO 1 - Chute (without any setup steps)
-let demo_1 = chute(7)// start a new chute with any seed value .toString// call methods of the current data. (parens optional) .parseInt// send data through global native functions .add_one// call a global unary function
+let demo_1 = chute(7)// start a new chute with any seed value .toString// call any method of the current data
+// Optional `()` for unary functions and 0-argument methods
+.parseInt// send data through any global native functions .add_one// call any global unary function
-.add(8)// call a global curried function .a_in_b(X,[8,16])// call a global non-unary function
+.add(8)// call any global curried function .a_in_b(X,[8,16])// call any global non-unary function
-//The X placeholder above sends the current data as argument 1) .do(put_in_array)// send data through local non-global functions .put_in_array// dot-call non-globals called earlier in a chute .JSON.stringify// call global nested functions: native or custom .log// call any of Chute's built in methods
+//Setup earlier, the X variable sends the current data as arg 1 .do(put_in_array)// send data through any local-scope functions .put_in_array// dot-call non-globals called earlier in a chute .JSON.stringify// call global nested functions: native or custom .log// call any of Chute's built in methods